 When in doubt, err on the side of caution.
 Treating a vendor as a subprocessor when they might not be costs you some administrative overhead.
 Missing a real subprocessor relationship can cost you regulatory fines.

-Your legal responsibilities don't end when you sign a contract with a subprocessor.
+Your legal responsibilities don’t end when you sign a contract with a subprocessor.
 GDPR creates ongoing obligations that many companies underestimate.
+Effective evaluation of subprocessors involves ensuring these entities adhere to the same legal and regulatory requirements as your organization.

 Data processing agreements (DPAs) must contain specific clauses mandated by GDPR.
-These aren't suggestions - they're legal requirements.
+These aren’t suggestions - they’re legal requirements.
 The agreement must specify the subject matter and duration of processing, the nature and purpose of processing, the types of personal data involved, and the categories of data subjects.
+Your contract should explicitly grant you the right to perform audits or inspections of their compliance measures.

 You’re also responsible for ensuring subprocessors only engage their own sub-subprocessors with your written consent.
 Yes, the chain can go deeper, and you need visibility and control over each level.